javanile/handbook-ui/README.md

 [![npm](https://img.shields.io/npm/l/handbook-ui.svg)](https://www.npmjs.com/package/handbook-ui)

 ## Getting Started
-Mustard UI is currently in **BETA**.
+Handbook UI is currently in **BETA**.
 Try it out today and help us fine tune the look and feel!

 To get started, you can follow our [Installation Guide](https://mustard-ui.com/docs/installation/) or use one of the methods provided below: